• Skip to primary navigation

 Drill: You will need a tennis coach or friend with a whistle for this drill.
 Two players rally from the baseline.
 The coach may be one of the hitters or just stand on the sideline.
 Blow the whistle when the partner (or the coach) hits the ball.
 As soon as you hear the whistle, freeze in your tracks.
 If you are positioned properly and on balance, ready to move to the next ball, you did well.
 If you are way out of position and not ready, chances are you were playing like a “one shot wonder.”

-Check out the next article in this blog series right here “The Art of Tennis Coaching: Visual Learning“
+Check out the next article in this blog series right here “The Art of Tennis Coaching: Visual Learning

-Leave a Reply Cancel reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *